appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

    -  Verify that the registrant is being added to active operators:

       #.
-The transaction must include the Midgard hub oracle NFT in a
+The transaction must include the Sundial hub oracle NFT in a
          reference input.

       #.
-Let be the policy ID in the corresponding field of the Midgard
+Let be the policy ID in the corresponding field of the Sundial
          hub oracle.

       #.
 The transaction must Insert a node into the set, as evidenced